-Society has evolved drastically over the past few decades, and we continue to level the playing field daily in terms of race and gender.
+Society has evolved drastically over the past few decades, and we continue to level the playing field regarding race and gender daily.

-These are sensitive topics, and we all like to think organizations are making objective, informed decisions about who to hire and promote.
+These are sensitive topics, and we all like to think organizations make objective, informed decisions about who to hire and promote.

-But the reality is, notwithstanding all our societal advancement, the glass ceiling is still very much an issue for working women around the world.
+But notwithstanding all our societal advancements, the glass ceiling is still an issue for working women around the world.

 To illustrate this point, we can point to sources that show women are 15% less likely than men to get promoted.

-Though this may seem bleak at first, we have some examples of inspirational, driven women who have taken control of their career development and gone on to achieve incredible feats.
+Though this may seem bleak initially, we have some examples of inspirational, driven women who have taken control of their career development and achieved incredible feats.

 1. Irene Rosenfeld